-So today these ancient beings awaken from their millennial slumbers and enact grisly revenge on those who defiled their tombs.
+So today these ancient beings awaken from their millennial slumbers and enact grisly revenge on the European ghouls who defiled their tombs.
 While often slow and lumbering, their crushing grip and embalming expertise (see below) make short work of their fleshy victims.

 The Science of Anhydrobiosis

 You might well attribute a mummy’s return to sorcery, but its means of resurrection can be found in real-world biology: anhydrobiosis (literally “life without water”), a state of suspended animation in a dry, ametabolic condition.
 In other words, the specimen survives without water and without undergoing metamorphosis for an extended period of time.

 So-called resurrection plants such as Selaginella lepidophylla are especially good at the anhydrobiosis, entering a dry, dormant state between rains that may last years.
 Elsewhere in the plant kingdom, lotus seeds have germinated successfully after 1,000 years in the dust.

 As far as animals go, a number of extremophile organisms also undergo anhydrobiosis.
 Yet aside from the mummy itself, the only multicellular animals known to bounce back from the dry reaches are rotifers, nematode worms and tardigrades (waterbears).
 These creatures can undergo anhydrobiosis at any state of their development, while other animals such as brine shrimp (AKA sea monkeys) can survive as dried-out eggs for 15 years.